 The development of objective audit quality has been further extended to cover firm level rather than engagement level only.
 For example, a guideline has been presented by expert representatives from State Auditors Institution (SAI) concerning audit quality for public auditors.
 After a series of discussion and meetings, the committee finalize that there are three different audit quality attributes that should be taken care of (Mazur et al., 2005).
 First, it involves the quality control system.
 Second, the study also includes one important attributes of audit quality which is quality assurance.
 Last, the audit quality control system includes the institutional management such as managing human resources, institutional risk and external relations.

-guideline is proposed for all SAIs to apply in both courts and offices, and to all audits, both regularity and performance.
+This guideline is proposed for all SAIs to apply in both courts and offices, and to all audits, both regularity and performance.

-2.2 International Standard on Quality Control
+2.2 International Standard on Quality Control 1 (ISQC 1)

-In 2004 the International Auditing and Assurance Board (IAASB), of the International Federation of approved Accountants (IFAC) has International Standard on Quality Control (ISQC 1) concerning the Quality Control for Firms that Perform Audits and Reviews of Historical Financial Information and Other Assurance and Related Services Engagements.
-In line with the requirement by IFAC, Malaysian Institute of Accountants (MIA) has imposed that all registered accountants and auditors (practitioners) in Malaysia to comply with the new Quality Control standards by 30 June 2006.
+In 2004 the International Auditing and Assurance Board (IAASB), of the International Federation of Accountants (IFAC) has approved the International Standard on Quality Control (ISQC 1) concerning the quality control for firms that perform audits and reviews of historical financial information and other assurance and related services engagements.
+In line with the requirement by IFAC, Malaysian Institute of Accountants (MIA) has imposed that all registered accountants and auditors (practitioners) in Malaysia to comply with the new quality control standards by 30 June 2006.
 The standards introduce several new concepts and requirements in respect of quality control within auditing firms.
 As a result, practitioners face with additional responsibilities in respect of implementing new quality control safeguards and procedures.

 ISQC 1 is different from ISA 220 "Quality Control for audits of Historical Financial Information" which sets out the quality control standards to be applied to individual audit engagements.
-On the other hand, ISQC 1 deals with firm wide quality control which provides reasonable assurance that firms and its personnel with professional standards comply regulatory and legal requirements; and reports issued by the firm or engagement partners are appropriate in the circumstances (Holt, 2006, p.14).
-ISQC 1 sets out six quality control must be rigorously elements that comprehensively addressed.
+On the other hand, ISQC 1 deals with firm wide quality control which provides reasonable assurance that firms and its personnel comply with professional standards and regulatory and legal requirements; and reports issued by the firm or engagement partners are appropriate in the circumstances (Holt, 2006, p.14).
+ISQC 1 sets out six quality control elements that must be rigorously and comprehensively addressed.
 It covers (1) leadership responsibilities for quality within the firm; (2) Ethical requirements; (3) Acceptance and continuance of client relationships and specific engagements; (4) Human resource; (5) Engagement performance; and (6) Monitoring.
 The standard requires audit firms to document evidence of the operation of each of the six elements of its quality control system and retain that documentation for an appropriate period.